hartnetl/django-blog-walkthrough/README.md

         * Add decorator to PostAdmin class
             * @admin.register(Post)
             * this will register both our post model and the post admin class with our admin site.
+* migrate again
+    * python3 manage.py migrate

+Your admin panel should now have a blog text editor when you click add blog

+**We want the slug field to be generated automatically from the title**

+* admin.py
+    * To do this we're going to use the prepopulated_fields property.
+     To use it, we pass in a dictionary that maps the field names to the fields that we want to populate from.
+     In our case, we want to populate the slug field from the title field.
+    * Add this above summernote_fields un the PostAdmin class
+        * prepopulated_fields = {'slug': ('title',)}

+If you now refresh the admin panel as you type the title it should populate the slug field

+**Add more functionality to our admin panel view**

+* admin.py
+    * Under prepoulated fields you can create a filter box in the admin panel
+        * list_filter = ('status', 'created_on')
+    * You can make a search bar to search title and content of posts
+        * search_fields = ['title', 'content']
+    * You can make a list display to choose which info is displayed for each post in the list
+        * list_display = ('title', 'slug', 'status', 'created_on')

 </details>
 </details>